HarshithK13/Efficient-Adversarial-Attack-Generation-in-Black-Box-Settings/README.md

 In this project, we examined how well a trained Resnet-50 model can withstand the Boundary Biased Attack, and how well a defense mechanism known as "adversarial training" functions when this attack that we have implemented attacks it.
-We also compare the performances of various other attacks with this attack that we have implemented.
+We also compared the performances of various other attacks with this attack that we have implemented.

 ## Implementation of Boundary Biased Adversarial Attack